Jeiwan/uniswapv3-book/src/milestone_4/multi-pool-swaps.md

     ...
 ```

-As parameters, we only need input amount and swap path.
-The function returns similar values as `quoteSingle`, but "price after" and "tick after" are collected after each swap, thus we need to returns arrays.
+As parameters, we only need an input amount and a swap path.
+The function returns similar values as `quoteSingle`, but "price after" and "tick after" are collected after each swap, thus we need to return arrays.

 ```solidity
 uint256 i = 0;